danyx23/danyx23.github.io/_posts/2016-02-19-tasks-and-effects-in-elm.md

   Effects.task getTaskWithNoErrorAndAction
 ```

 So in the end, Effects in this case just wraps the Task for us.
-Because we used `toMaybe` and then `map`ped it to the `NewGif` type constructor function, this will result in an `Action` coming back to us via `update` when it is done that is either (`NewGif Nothing`) if the http request failed, or (`NewGif "some-url-here"`) if it succeeds.
+Because we used `toMaybe` and then mapped it to the `NewGif` type constructor function, this will result in an `Action` coming back to us via `update` when it is done that is either (`NewGif Nothing`) if the http request failed, or (`NewGif "some-url-here"`) if it succeeds.
 If you want to understand how this wiring happens I would suggest looking at the [implementation](https://github.com/evancz/elm-effects/blob/master/src/Effects.elm) of Effects.

 One thing that is worth looking at is the return type of the function: Effects Action.
 Effects has a type variable, just like for example List.
 So this is an Effects that deals with the Action type you define in your application - and this is the really neat part of how to make sure that you can deal with the result of the Task/Effect - the result will just be a value of your Action type!